richardgaywood/paydata.org/content/houserules/magic/summoning.md

 title: Summoning and spirit rebalance
 linkTitle: Summoning
 type: docs
-description: Nerf spirit's Immunity to Normal Weapons
+description: Rebalance spirits to make them less overwhelming in combat
 weight: 20
 ---
 {{% pageinfo %}}
 These rules are canon for my current campaign.
 {{% /pageinfo %}}

 ## Summoning

 * Spirits cannot be "oversummoned" ie. you **cannot attempt to summon one with Force greater than your Magic value**.
 * Any Spirit of force 8 or greater can choose to ignore the summons at its option.
 Expect to roleplay a short scene to convince it to answer your call...

 ## Spirits